trashbirdecology/luisdva.github.io/_posts/2017-07-14-density-swarms.md

   creditlink: https://commons.wikimedia.org/wiki/File:Dock_jumping_splash.jpg
 published: true
 ---
+> **pupdate - Nov.
+2017.** Claus Wilke has added a 'jittered points' option to the ridgeline geom that basically does the same as my hacky beeswarm approach but with less code.
+Here's an example.

-> **Update.
+> **pupdate.
 31/10/2017.** I've update this post to reflect the project-wide renaming of the _ggridges_ package and added more code annotation.

 In recent weeks there has been much interest in making cool-looking plots of overlapping density distributions.
 Basically: stacking many overlapping polygons/ribbons for a nice visual effect.